Lisa Lambert has had enough trouble in her life.

 The doctor recommended “hot oil” treatments for her scalp, “even though he never looked at my scalp.”
 This involved heating olive oil, applying it to her scalp, wrapping her scalp in plastic for an hour, scratching all the plaque off, then putting on a prescription ointment.
 “It felt like battery acid,” she says.
 Lambert was supposed to follow this regimen for two to three months, but she barely lasted two weeks.
 She never went back to him.

-Her PCP still had no idea what was going on, so Lambert picked a dermatologist at random from the phone book, a man with 40 years of experience.
+Her primary provider still had no idea what was going on, so Lambert picked a dermatologist at random from the phone book, a man with 40 years of experience.
 This time she prepared by wearing shorts so the doctor could see the plaques “like dinner plates” on her legs.
 The second dermatologist had no suggestions beyond telling her not to use a loofah.

 “He didn’t even tell me what it was,” she says.